-Here we take a look at 5 great feats throughout cycling history; in homage to the inspirational athletes who faced some of the cycling world’s biggest challenges and conquered them.
+Here we take a look at 5 inspiring cycling achievements throughout cycling history; in homage to the athletes who faced some of the cycling world’s biggest challenges and conquered them.

 In 2001, cyclist Gethin Butler cycled from the south-western point of Land’s End to John O’Groats in the North East in one uninterrupted trip.
 And that’s not even the impressive part.

 The popular 874 mile trip usually takes around three months to walk and two weeks to cycle.
 Extreme cyclist Butler spent just over 44 hours on the saddle – that’s a whole 12 days less than the majority of people who take on the mammoth course.

 2. The first man to bike to the South Pole

 On 2 December 2012, Utah-based Daniel Burton embarked on a mammoth ride to the South Pole – solo.
 49-year-old Burton completed the 780 mile trek in 50 days, setting a new world record by making the journey across the continent on a bike.

 The bike shop owner pieced his specially made fat bike (a bicycle with extra wide tyres designed to navigate sand and snow) with donations from manufacturers, but otherwise made the journey solo – without a support vehicle or sponsors to aid his expedition.
 Instead Burton relied entirely on a satellite phone that allowed him to maintain contact with his wife, four children and emergency help.

 This Great British Olympian has almost too many achievements to list.
 So we’ll focus on his latest record breaking performance that cemented his status as Britain’s greatest cyclist.